Zinbo/software-dev-repository/content/posts/Architecture/index.md

 ## Disadvantages
 - CDN costs could be significant depending on traffic, although this should be weighed with additional costs you would incur not using a CDN.
 - Content might be stale if it is updated before the TTL expires it.
-- CDNs require chaning URLs for static content to point to the CDN.
+- CDNs require changing URLs for static content to point to the CDN.

 # Load Balancer
 ![load balancer](https://camo.githubusercontent.com/21caea3d7f67f451630012f657ae59a56709365c/687474703a2f2f692e696d6775722e636f6d2f6838316e39694b2e706e67)